1967 Fresno State Bulldogs football team

 The 1967 Fresno State Bulldogs football team represented Fresno State College—now known as California State University, Fresno—as a member of the California Collegiate Athletic Association (CCAA) during the 1967 NCAA College Division football season.
 Led by second-year head coach Darryl Rogers, Fresno State compiled an overall record of 3–8 with a mark of 3–2 in conference play, tying for second place in the CCAA.
 The Bulldogs played home games at Ratcliffe Stadium on the campus of Fresno City College in Fresno, California.

 Schedule

 Team players in the NFL

-The following were selected in the 1968 NFL Draft.
+The following were selected in the 1968 NFL/AFL draft.